orion-services/users/README.md

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

+For comprehensive instructions on running the service in development, production with containers (JVM and native compilation), configuration, and troubleshooting, see the [Running the Service Documentation](docs/running/Running.md).

-## Frontend Playground
+## Playground

-The project includes a Vue 3 frontend playground application that provides a user interface for testing all features of the Orion Users service.
+The project includes a Vue 3 playground application that provides a user interface for testing and experimenting with all features of the Orion Users service.

 **Access the playground**: After starting the application, navigate to `http://localhost:8080/test`